en_USEnglish

 Synergy with other Google tools

-Google Analytics integrates easily with other Google tools, such as AdWords, Search Console and Data Studio.
-This synergy enables you to centralize your data and maximize the effectiveness of your analyses.
+Google Analytics easily integrates with other Google tools, such as AdWords, Search Console, and Data Studio.
+This synergy allows you to centralize your data and maximize the effectiveness of your analyses.

 Integration with third-party platforms

 Data interconnectivity provides broader perspectives and helps create a holistic understanding of your online activities.
-By integrating various sources of information, you can refine your analyses and obtain more accurate results.
+By integrating various sources of information, you can refine your analyses and achieve more accurate results.

 Search engine optimization and content marketing